lazio/edelweiss/README.md

 import { Router } from '/path/to/@prostory/edelweiss/dist/index.mjs'
 ```

 > Note that in current time you cannot import any package like you do with `require()`.
 You must provide absolute path from root of your project (site's root).
-It can be fixed by [import maps](https://github.com/WICG/import-maps), but is is not standard yet.
+It can be fixed by [import maps](https://github.com/WICG/import-maps), but it is not standard yet.
 Also only **.mjs** files can be imported.
 (See [ES modules: A cartoon deep-dive](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/))

 This small framework does not use virtual DOM, but work with browser's DOM.